Klortho/dtd-diagram/README.md

 # To do

-* Use flextree!
+## Use flextree!

+* Morph whenever possible: small changes, and keep everything working.

 * Work on the nodeSize() function for regular element nodes: width based on the text
+    * I do a post-processing step to re-set the y coords.
+Get rid of that.

 * Refactor such that the real tree structure, including "compound nodes", is generated originally, instead of the current hack.

+## Other

 * Change the style of the nodes to look pretty